dataluscorp/browser/tools/fuzzing/docs/fuzzing_interface.rst

 -  automatically reduce the corpus and restart if it grew by 30% (and has at least 500 files)
--  use FuzzManager (need a local ``.fuzzmanagerconf`` and a ``firefox.fuzzmanagerconf`` binary configuration as described in the FuzzManager manual) and submit crashes as ``libfuzzer-stunparser`` tool
+-  use FuzzManager (need a local ``.fuzzmanagerconf`` and a ``datalus.fuzzmanagerconf`` binary configuration as described in the FuzzManager manual) and submit crashes as ``libfuzzer-stunparser`` tool
 -  write statistics to the ``libfuzzer-stunparser.stats`` file